orjanvier/master_hitgan/README.md

 ## Generate images
 For this the model have to be pretrained
-Akso there have to be done changes in the "recorded_checkpoint" finction
+Also there have to be done changes in the "recorded_checkpoint" finction

 ```
 python run.py --mode=generate_images --dataset=cifar10